 Under Neil Clephan's headship Roundhay School recently became one of the country's first all-through schools, taking pupils aged from four to 18.
 The school serves a wide ranging inner/outer urban area within Leeds with a diverse cosmopolitan student intake, bringing a contrasting context within the Alliance.
 An 18 million state of the art primary campus, built in response to a local need for an additional primary school, welcomed its first cohort of 60 reception aged children September 2012.

-Neil, who has been headteacher at Roundhay School since the mid 1990s, was one of the first National Leaders in Education to be appointed by the National College.
+Neil, who was headteacher at Roundhay School from the mid 1990s to 2016, was one of the first National Leaders in Education to be appointed by the National College.
 He has been seconded to work with a number of schools including as an executive headteacher, as well as coaching heads and supporting SLTs and governing bodies in several local authorities.
 A former Chair of Leeds High School Heads, Neil is also a lay member of Council (Governing Body) for the University of Leeds.

 Janet has been headteacher at Prince Henry's Grammar School since 2009.
 Under her leadership the school has improved significantly, particularly in terms of student outcomes.
 The most recent external examination results were the best the school has ever achieved (at both Key Stage 4 and Key Stage 5).

 There has also been a notable improvement, during Janet's headship, in the many other important aspects of educational provision: The school is featured on Ofsted's good practice website for its exceptional anti-bullying and equalities work, including strategies to tackle homophobic bullying; The Specialist Language College focus is an additional strength which has helps to secure the positive ethos and sense of global citizenship that pervades the whole school; In 2010 Prince Henry's achieved the highest level of The Stephen Lawrence Education Standard for its equality and diversity work.